hubertursua/floodling/README.md

 });
 ```

-# More Examples
+# Live Demo and More Examples

-See examples.html :)
+See the source of examples.html.
+You can view a live demo <a href="//hyubs.dotgeek.org/floodling/">here</a> :)